neo4j/mcp/docs/TLS_SETUP.md

-# TLS Testing for Neo4j MCP Server
+# TLS/HTTPS Setup for Neo4j MCP Server

+This guide covers TLS/HTTPS configuration for the Neo4j MCP server, including certificate generation, testing, and production deployment.

 **Note**: Automated tests generate certificates dynamically.
-For manual/integration testing, follow the steps below.
+For manual testing or production deployment, follow the steps below.

 **Security**: `.pem` files are in `.gitignore` and should never be committed.